-Alsco is proud to be an active supporter in the local communities we belong to supporting a wide range of non for profit, sporting and local community organisations and initiatives.
+Alsco is proud to be an active supporter in our local communities.
+We support a wide range of non-for-profit, sporting and local community organisations and initiatives.

-This is also in conjunction of our involvement with our three key sponsorship initiatives with Medical Aid Abroad, Auckland City Mission and the Westpac Rescue Helicopter.
+This is also in conjunction with our three key sponsorship initiatives for Medical Aid Abroad, Auckland City Mission and the Westpac Rescue Helicopter.

 If your organisation is looking for sponsorship, donations or simply some manpower, please follow the below steps:

 Step 1: Like our Facebook page to learn more about our community involvement.

 Step 2: Review the list of sponsorsed organisations to check that your organisation is not already on the list.